logo

 Home > News

-Wang Lingjun, Deputy Director of the General Administration of Customs, went to Belgium to attend the annual meeting of the World Customs Organization and paid a visit to Serbia
+Wang Lingjun, Deputy Commissioner of the General Administration of Customs, went to Belgium to attend the annual meeting of the World Customs Organization and paid a visit to Serbia

 Issue Date:2025-07-01 Source:GACC Scan QrCode to View